Chapter 12 - Finding My Way Back

 When I went south Zephyr went with me.
 He would ride in the big front window of the RV.
 When we parked in public places and I went shopping, I would come out and find a crowd at the window being totally entertained by him.
 I quickly came to believe he was a cat trying out to be human in his next life.
 But seriously, he became my welcome companion when the world turned cold.
 We had many hair raising adventures together over the next couple of years.

-For example, as we drove late at night through some redwood groves on a northern California freeway, a big deer came out of nowhere.
+For example, as we drove late one night through redwood groves on a northern California freeway, a big deer came out of nowhere.
 Zephyr was curled up on a Captains chair in the middle of the RV.
 I slammed on the brakes and Zephyr came flying through the air making a screeching noise like a cartoon character.
 He landed on the dashboard in a heap.
 We did hit the deer, but it just stood up and walked off.
 Zephyr was traumatized.
 He would not come up in the front of the RV for six months.

 When I opened up to coming back into the real world, one of the people I contacted was my old friend David Sibbet.